 This minor offers students the opportunity to examine important and timely sports-related issues in an ethical context as well as analyze sports from cross-cultural perspectives.
 Students will gain an understanding of sport mass media, sport communication, sports reporting, interpersonal and organizational communication, and the impact each has in our global society.
 The courses cover theory and practice in cross-platform communication, sports ethics and theoretical underpinnings, public relations, and marketing.
-The minor provides applied fundamentals for students seeking employment in the commercial world of sports (areas such as management or promotion of athletic organizations) and in sports media.
+The minor provides applied fundamentals for students seeking employment in the commercial world of sports (areas such as management or promotion of athletic organizations), sports broadcasting and in other parts of the sport media business.
 The sport communication minor is offered jointly with the Department of Communication in the College of Humanities and Social Sciences.

 Eight credits of coursework must be unique to the minor and students must complete all coursework with a minimum GPA of 2.00.
 For policies governing all minors, see AP.5.3.4 Minors.

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

 |News Writing and Reporting